 Lookouts, murals and other attractions

-- Mount Marlay lookout – this lookout has free to use mounted telescope and binoculars that give you 360-degree views over the township of Stanthorpe.
+- Mount Marlay lookout – this lookout has free-to-use mounted telescopes and binoculars that give you 360-degree views over the township of Stanthorpe.
 There’s a 10-minute walk around the summit – just type in Lot 2, Lock Street in Stanthorpe to your navigational system to find the carpark.

 Where to eat in Stanthorpe with kids